10 Tips for Riding an Electric Bike in the Rain

 Tip No. 7: Brake Early

-Closely related to slowing down when you ride an ebike in wet weather is taking more time when you brake.
+Closely related to slowing down when you ride an eBike in wet weather is taking more time when you brake.
 You will want to slow down gradually.

 “The purpose of adding a motor to an electric bike is to give riders an additional source of power.
 Most electric bikes allow riders to control when the motor kicks in and how much power it provides.
 This makes possible a wide scope of riding options ranging from fully leg-powered pedaling, a combination of pedaling and motor assistance, and fully motorized riding, allowing the cyclist to fine-tune her riding experience to meet her specific needs and demands,” wrote the authors of the “The Complete Electric Bike Buyer’s Guide.”